Top Viewed Articles

 Blow 10” of loose fill cellulose to the flat collar attic using the existing ceiling hatch in the closet (~154 sq ft).

 Basement Rim & Band Joist - Every Home Should Get this Treatment by the Way

 If you are not sure what the rim and band joist are in your basement and if it is accessible for treatment - you are about to find out!

 First, put yourself in the unfinished part of your basement.
-Usually it is a utility room with HVAC, water heater and maybe washer/dryer.
+Usually, it is a utility room with an HVAC, a water heater, and maybe a washer/dryer.

 Identify your foundation wall at the top and you have found your rim and band joist.